 Information Technology Degrees, Online and On-Campus Programs

-Did you know that employment of computer and information technology occupations is projected to grow much faster than the average for all occupations?1 If you’re a busy adult who is thinking about ways to advance your current career or pursuing a new career path in this rapidly growing sector, studying information technology online in one of Colorado Technical University’s flexible degree programs could provide the convenience you’re looking for.
+Did you know that employment of computer and information technology occupations is projected to grow much faster than the average for all occupations?1 If you’re a busy adult who is thinking about ways to enhance your current career or pursuing a new career path in this rapidly growing sector, studying information technology online in one of Colorado Technical University’s flexible degree programs could provide the convenience you’re looking for.
 Here at CTU, you have options to pursue an information technology degree online, on campus, or even as a hybrid program.
-And because our on-campus and online IT programs are taught by instructors with real-world experience, you can feel confident that you’re working to build industry-relevant knowledge and skills.
+And because our on-campus and online IT programs are taught by instructors with real-world experience in their field, you can feel confident that you’re working to build industry-relevant knowledge and skills.

 Find Your Program